Alejjaandro/machine_learning_supervised_learning/README.md

 ## Future Improvements

 - Add Additional Models: Integrate other machine learning models like Logistic Regression for comparison.

+- Update the GUI so the user can select the model form there instead of changing the code.

 - Data Visualization: Provide visual feedback of feature importance using matplotlib or SHAP visual plots.